anayat031/payfast-common/README.md

 ### Debug Mode

-Configure debug mode by passing true|false when instantiating the PayfastCommon call.
+Configure debug mode by passing true|false when instantiating the PayfastCommon class.

 ```
 $payfastCommon = new PayfastCommon(true);